Hari-nk7/Useless_P/README.md

 <img width="1262" alt="Maze" src="https://github.com/user-attachments/assets/770d715d-e498-4e8c-a2d8-590d5c89e29e">
 The player will have to find a way to the centre to fetch the egg.
-But, after all the effort, the player will realise teh maze is a decoy and the egg is unfetchable.
+But, after all the effort, the player will realise the maze is a decoy and the egg is unfetchable.
 All the time used for finding a way to the egg is completely useless.